teohsinyee/resume-parsing/Weekly-progress.md

 5. Text annotation tools [On-going]
     - Doccano *Make a comparison
     - Brat
-6. Proposed pipeline to Pei Seng
+6. Proposed pipeline to mentor
 #### Feedback
 1. How to compare our parser performance with the existing ones?
 (Quantitative)
 2. How to test parser result accuracy?